neurobin/docs/python/important-python-terms.md

 # Assignment

-> Assignment is an statement that assigns a name to the reference to a value or object.
+> Assignment is an statement that assigns a name to the reference to an object.

 ```python
 var = 'A sample string'
 ```
-Here, the name *var* refers to the value `A sample string`.
+Here, the name *var* refers to the `str` object `A sample string`.

 > Assignment never copies data